Rosen-Team-B/Rosen_B/App/rosen_app/README.md

 ### `docker-compose build`

-This will build the container and install all dependencies
+This will build the container and install all dependencies.
+Run this command when docker desktop is active.

 ### `docker-compose up`